benc-uk/touchmidi-old/README.md

 ```
 Adds a slider widget, with a orange colour which will send MIDI control change (CC) number 51 on MIDI channel 1

-### MIDI Actions
+## MIDI Actions
-There are various MIDI actions that can be attached to a widget as a standard XML/HTML attribute, e.g. `midinote="1, 2, 3"`.
+There are various MIDI actions that can be attached to a widget, this is done via standard XML/HTML attribute, e.g. `midinote="1, 2, 3"`.
 The parameters are positional so **_order is important_**.
-Multiple actions can be specified, seperated with a pipe, e.g. `midinote="1, 55, 127|1, 57, 64`
+Parameters are comma seperated and expected to be integers, some minimal parsing and type checking is done, but beware.
+Multiple actions of the same type can be specified, seperated with a pipe, e.g. `midinote="1, 55, 127|1, 57, 64`.
+The action types closely map to various MIDI message types, as follows:

 * **MIDI Note**